 We hope you have a wonderful Business Continuity Awareness Week and that these tips play a role in helping you build more awareness this week and for the future.
 If you need more help, or have questions about building a culture that supports operational resilience, reach out to a Castellan advisor today.
 We’re happy to help.

 Build The Business Case for Business Continuity Software

 Claire Powles is the Director of Software Services at Castellan.
 She is a specialist in business continuity with over 10 years’ experience in implementing business continuity program across a variety of sectors.
 Claire’s responsibilities include the global delivery of software services and leadership of the teams that are involved with client implementations, training, and technical services.

 Get resilience insights delivered to your inbox.

 Ready for some hands-on help?
-Let’s discuss how to best achieve your business continuity goals.
+Let’s discuss how to best achieve your resilience goals.